tom-seddon/6845-tests/README.md

 Undocumented tests are undocumented - I probably haven't decided what conclusion to draw.

+# VL6845/HD6845 discrepancies

+## r4-2 ##

+VL6845 only reads the value of R4 during CRTC row 0.

+## r4-3 ##

+When changing R4 on the last CRTC row, the VL6845 starts a new frame immediately.

+## cursor_flash (`CUFLASH` on Beeb) ##

+VL6845 updates the cursor flash timer when the vertical total (R4) is reached; HD6845 updates it when the vertical displayed (R6) is reached.

+## r1=0 ##

+VL6845 displays the first column when R1=0, and fails to update the address at the end of each displayed row.
+The first row is displayed repeatedly.

+HD6845 displays nothing.

+## r1=255

+VL6845 displays the final displayed column - note the red block and the blue block to the left of the first column.

+(VL6845 also displays additional cursors.)

+HD6845 hides the final displayed column - note that only the red block is visible.
+The blue block is hidden.

+Both fail to update the address at the end of each displayed row.
+The first row is displayed repeatedly.

+# Other tests

-# test
+## test ##

 Simply change the background palette a couple of times.

-# r4-2

-Show discrepancy between VL6845 and HD6845: VL6845 only reads the value of R4 during CRTC row 0.

-# r4-3

-Show discrepancy between VL6845 and HD6845: when changing R4 on the last CRTC row, the VL6845 starts a new frame immediately.

-# r6
+## r6 ##

 Setting R6 to the current row number will stop the display immediately, even mid-scanline.

-# r6-2
+## r6-2 ##

 Check the vertical displayed counter is compared using ==.

-# scr-screen (`SCR-SCR` on Beeb)
+## scr-screen (`SCR-SCR` on Beeb) ##

 Testbed for VL6845-friendly screen layout for
 [Stunt Car Racer](https://github.com/kieranhj/scr-beeb).

-# cursor_flash (`CUFLASH` on Beeb)

-Show discrepancy between VL6845 and HD6845: VL6845 updates the cursor flash timer when the vertical total (R4) is reached, rather than the vertical displayed (R6).